 Assistant Professor, Department of Population Health

 Dr. Matthay’s research has been supported by the National Institutes of Health, Centers for Disease Control and Prevention, Robert Wood Johnson Foundation, and Harry Frank Guggenheim Foundation.
-She currently holds a K99/R00 Career Development Award from the National Institute on Alcohol Abuse and Alcoholism to examine the interactive effects of local alcohol and cannabis policies on self-directed and interpersonal violence, and an R01 Award from National Center for Injury Prevention and Control to assess the impacts local alcohol control and economic support policies adopted in response to the COVID-19 pandemic on firearm assault injuries.
+She has 5 years of experience leading large, federally-funded research grants.
+Dr, Matthay completed a K99/R00 Pathway to Independence Award from the National Institute on Alcohol Abuse and Alcoholism that examined the impacts of local alcohol control and cannabis control policies on self-directed and interpersonal violence.
+She currently holds an R01 Award from the National Center for Injury Prevention and Control to study the impacts of local economic support and alcohol control policies on firearm assault injury.

 180 Madison Ave